ioBroker/ioBroker.docs/docs/en/trouble/README.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/trouble/README.md
-hash: zyX2YdM6CIiREEqfh+LxO6fCXcvENhSZ8SXnod+1Dh8=
+hash: NAHfCKNrau6ZZZiSXWF0k0KN7z/OGtn4WhfS7IzATmk=
 ---
 # Troubleshooting
 ?> ***This is a placeholder*** .<br><br> Help with ioBroker and expand this article.
-Please note [ioBroker Style Guide](https://www.iobroker.net/#de/documentation/community/styleguidedoc.md) so that the changes can be adopted more easily.
+Please note the [ioBroker Style Guide](https://www.iobroker.net/#de/documentation/community/styleguidedoc.md) so that the changes can be adopted more easily.

 @@@ Overarching procedures.
 Refer to individual help with the specific adapter, installation method and platform.
 @@@

 On this page you will find information on problems and their solutions or approaches for solutions.
-Please look through the topics to see whether your problem is already included here or on the subpages and thus the solution, if applicable.
+Please look through the topics to see whether your problem is already included here or on the sub-pages and thus the solution, if applicable.

 ## First aid checklist "My ioBroker has stopped working" - What should I check first and always post in the forum?
 Important information is always the following version information:

 * `node -v`: ioBroker supports the" LTS versions "of nodejs (even version numbers).
 New installations must use at least nodejs 8.12. **Attention:** Development versions of nodejs (uneven version numbers) are not officially supported!
-Please also use completely new LTS versions only after having informed the forum.
+Please do not use completely new LTS versions until you have received information from the forum.
 We recommend nodejs 8.15 or higher.
 * `npm -v`: ioBroker supports npm in version 3 and> 5.7.1, recommended is 6.4.1 or higher
 * `iobroker -v`
 * Version number of the adapter (s) concerned